secrez/cryptoenv/README.md

 ## Help

-If you run cryptoenv without parameters, a help screen will be displayed:
+If you run cryptoenv without parameters, a help screen like the one below will be displayed:

 ```
-Welcome to CryptoEnv v0.1.3
+Welcome to CryptoEnv v0.2.0
 Manage encrypted env variable in CLI applications like eating candies

 For help look at
 https://github.com/secrez/cryptoenv#readme

 Options:
-  -n, --new  [key name]       Add a new key
+  -n, --new -key [key name]       Add a new key
   -l, --list                      List the keys' names
+  -e, --enable                    Enables the keys
+  -d, --disable                   Disables the keys
   -t, --toggle                    Toggle enabled/disabled keys
+  -p, --env-path [env file path]  Specifies where the env file path
+  -f, --force-previous-pwd        Forces to use the same password
+                                    used previously (like until v0.1.8)
+  -u, --no-optimization           Skips the .env optimization, that removes
+                                    empty rows

+Notes:
+  --e has priority on --disable and --toggle
+  --disable has priority on --toggle
+  if --list is set, -e, -d or -t are ignored

+Example;
+  cryptoenv -n MAINNET_PK              Add the new key called MAINNET_PK
+  cryptoenv -n MAINNET_PK -f           Add the new key called MAINNET_PK forcing to
+                                         use the same password used previously
+  cryptoenv -lp \`pwd\`/../.prod-env   Lists the keys in the .prod-env file
 ```

 ## History

+**0.2.0 - Breaking changes**

+- Reverse the behavior.
+If not specified, it returns feedback only if there are encrypted variables in the env
+- Add `alwaysLog` option and `ALWAYS_LOG` env variable to show the log all the time
+- Ignores previous options `noLogs` and `noLogsIfNoKeys`
+- Explicit `filter` option to filter the variables
+- The CLI `--toggle` option returns an explanation feedback
+- The CLI `--list` option returns also the not-active variables
+- Calling `cryptoenv` without options shows the help
+- Supports different passwords for different variables.
+When decrypting, it decrypts only the keys that were encrypted with the specified password
+- Creating a new key it optimizes the .env file removing empty rows except if:
+- The CLI `--no-optimization` skips the `.env` optimization

 **0.1.8**